Our products

 Why it works: The unctuous fat of the eel needs counterpoints to cut through it and refresh the palate.
 The gherkin provides acidity and crunch, the horseradish cleanses the fat with its heat, and the dill adds a fresh aroma that prevents monotony.
 Each bite has layers of flavor and texture.

-Variation with capers
+Variant with capers

 Recipe 2: Warm smoked eel salad with potato and mustard